LouieNotHere/commodity/BETAREADME.md

 ### 5️⃣ Installation Guide
 1. Download the `main.js`, `manifest.json`, and `styles.css` files.
-2. Place them in your vault's `.obsidian/plugins/commodity/` folder.
+2. Place them in your vault's `.obsidian/plugins/commodity-legacy/` folder.
 3. Restart Obsidian and enable the plugin from **Settings → Community Plugins**.

 ### 6️⃣ Feature Limitations
 - The vault value formula is subject to **adjustment** based on feedback.
-- The sidebar feature only works when a **note is active**.
+- Changes **can occur** if a new beta version is available for download.

 ---